GoogleCloudPlatform/webapp2/docs/guide/app.rst

   that will handle those requests.
-- Matches the current request against the registered routes and returns the handler to be used for that request (or raises a ``HTTPNotFound`` exception if not handler was found).
+- Matches the current request against the registered routes and returns the handler to be used for that request (or raises a ``HTTPNotFound`` exception if no handler was found).
 - Dispatches the matched handler, i.e., calling it and returning a response to the ``WSGIApplication``.
 - Builds URIs for the registered routes.